 Friday, February 24, 2023

-Fig. 1 shows the outcome of a short questionnaire, that was send to the 60 commentary writers in BBS, with the request to rate their own position w.r.t. the two target articles on a five point scale from Strongly Critical to Strongly Supportive (N.B.
+Fig. 1 shows the outcome of that questionnaire asking to rate one's own position w.r.t. the two target articles on a five point scale from Strongly Critical to Strongly Supportive (N.B.
 We received 49 responses):

 Fig. 1a: Individual ratings from the BBS Commentary Authors (N=49).
 Numbers/size show the amount of votes.
 N.B.
 An interactive version, linking the individual ratings to the Commentaries, is shown below.